TexasInstruments/simplelink-dmm-examples/README.md

-# SimpleLink Zstack Examples
+# SimpleLink Dynamic Multi-protocol Manager (DMM) stack Examples

+## Overview

+The Dynamic Multi-protocol Manager (DMM) is a software layer that enables a single radio to run multiple wireless protocols concurrently by switching between protocol stacks in real time.
+DMM allows the developer to manage both protocol stacks effectively and minimize latency.

+By using the concurrent multi-protocol application, developers can define system states, determine task priority, and manage multiple wireless stacks concurrently.
+During execution, the DMM Policy Scheduler allocates radio time for each protocol determined by the priority set in the policy table and the current application states.

+While some solutions rely on fixed priority or time-slotted implementations, TI offers a Policy Scheduler solution that is highly customizable and allows priorities to be set dynamically by different application states.

+## Key features

+* Software enabling multi-protocol networks
+* Dynamically prioritizes radio usage
+* Simplifies concurrent multi-protocol development

+## GitHub DMM Repository
-This repository contains the Zstack examples for TI devices supported by the SimpleLink Low Power F2 SDK.
+This repository contains the DMM examples for TI devices supported by the SimpleLink Low Power F2 SDK.
 To learn which devices are supported by the SDK, refer to the [SDK Device Association section](#sdk-association).

 ## Repository Layout

-The **examples/** directory contains the same Zstack examples provided in the SDK, in the same directory structure.
+The **examples/** directory contains the same DMM examples provided in the SDK, in the same directory structure.

 The SimpleLink Low Power F2 SDK is provided as [Git